padrinobook/padrinobook/02-job-vacancy-application.md

 But why are the tests still failing?
-Because the migration for the *user* table was not executed for the test envirnoment.
+Because the migration for the *user* table was not executed for the test environment.
 Let's fix this with the following command:

 {: lang="bash" }